Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

     - `drain`: Discard when the object is being affected by a weapon with `DrainWeapon=true`.
     - `inrange`: Discard if within weapon range from current target.
 Distance can be overridden via `DiscardOn.RangeOverride`.
     - `outofrange`: Discard if outside weapon range from current target.
 Distance can be overridden via `DiscardOn.RangeOverride`.
-  - If `PenetratesIronCurtain` is not set to true, the effect is not applied on currently invulnerable objects (Iron Curtain / Force Shield).
+  - If `PenetratesIronCurtain` is not set to true, the effect is not applied on currently invulnerable objects.
+    - `PenetratesForceShield` can be used to set this separately for Force Shielded objects, defaults to value of `PenetratesIronCurtain`.
   - `Animation` defines animation to play in an indefinite loop for as long as the effect is active on the object it is attached to.
     - If `Animation.ResetOnReapply` is set to true, the animation playback is reset every time the effect is applied if `Cumulative=false`.
     - `Animation.OfflineAction` determines what happens to the animation when the attached object is deactivated or not powered.
 Only applies if `Powered=true`.